-Leaving critical accounting department functions in the hands of unqualified, in-house personnel as you grow can lead to tax oversights, compliance issues, and poor financial planning.
+As your business grows, leaving critical accounting department functions in the hands of unqualified, in-house personnel can lead to tax oversights, compliance issues, and poor financial planning.

 Fortunately, you can get the skills and experience you need – when you need them – by hiring a fractional controller (also known as a part-time controller) on a part-time basis.